eworm-de/routeros-scripts/doc/sms-forward.md

 Configuration
 -------------

+You have to enable receiving of SMS:

+    /tool/sms/set receive-enabled=yes;

 Notification settings are required for [e-mail](mod/notification-email.md), [matrix](mod/notification-matrix.md) and/or
 [telegram](mod/notification-telegram.md).
-Also you have to enable receiving of SMS:

-    /tool/sms/set receive-enabled=yes;

 See also
 --------